 “The overall lack of maintenance (blade gaps, greasing, etc.) causes deflection of the upper jaw and causes it to twist,” says Alseth.
 “It puts undue stress on the pins and bushings in the pivot group, as well as the cylinder and the upper and lower jaws.
 You get excessive wear to the blades and that creates an issue with jamming and also cracking of the chin plate.
 It will also cause tie-rods and end cap bolts to break.

 “The problem is it’s typically not noticeable on a short-term basis,” he continues.
-“It induces fatigue into the structures and ultimately shortens the overall life of the attachment.”
+“It induces fatigue into the structures and it ultimately shortens the overall life of the attachment.”

 It could also shorten the life of the carrier if left unattended long term.
 Side loading resulting from twisting can prematurely wear out the wear bands inside the cylinder.
 “Once they wear out, you get metal to metal contact and the piston starts digging into the barrel,” says Alseth.